-It’s finally here!
-After testing it out for the past few months, I’m finally answer your question: Is Athletic Greens worth it?!
+Alright, after testing it out for almost a full year, I’m finally addressing one of the most common questions I get: Is Athletic Greens worth it?!
 To be honest, my answer is a little tricky to define.
 Before I ordered it, I was fully prepared to think it’s over-hyped and unnecessary.
-But surprisingly, I really really love it.
+But surprisingly, I actually think it’s a great product.

 When I went off birth control, I ordered a ton of daily supplements to help my body adjust, and it felt like a lot to keep track of.
 I hated taking multiple capsules, putting them all in my pill organizer every week, figuring out which ones I can take on an empty stomach and which ones I can’t… it all felt like such a chore.
 So when I realized that one scoop of AG1 could replace 9 pills (!!) since it gives you 75 vitamins and minerals, whole-food sourced superfoods, probiotics, and adaptogens… in just ONE scoop?!
 That felt worth a shot.